 Gifts giving or receiving - When gifts are received it is very impolite to open them at the time.

-Visiting a Sri Lankan family – always take a small gist eg. Packet of biscuits, cake but not flowers.
+Visiting a Sri Lankan family – always take a small gift eg. Packet of biscuits, cake BUT not flowers as this represents the practice of a ‘wake’.
+Don’t be surprised if they welcome you with a hand posey of flowers.
 Remove your shoes when entering a home.

-Eating – use only the right hand if eating Sri Lankan style.
+Eating and ettiquette – use only the right hand if eating Sri Lankan style.
 The left is associated with unclean activities.

 It is considered very rude to blow your nose in public.